• Skip to primary navigation

 Some types of pomelo are tangy, tart and slightly bitter, while others are spicy-sweet in flavour.
 The pulp can vary from somewhat juicy to slightly dry.

-a pomelo cut in half
+A fresh pomelo fruit cut in half.

 This white pomelo has a dry texture and a tart flavour.
 The rind on this one was unusually thin.